-The simmering differences between Deputy Attorney General Rod Rosenstein and former-acting FBI director Andrew McCabe have resurfaced this week as congressional investigators look into Rosenstein’s May 2017 comments reportedly suggesting a wiretap President Trump and floating invoking the 25th Amendment.
+The simmering differences between Deputy Attorney General Rod Rosenstein and former-acting FBI director Andrew McCabe have resurfaced this week as congressional investigators look into Rosenstein’s May 2017 comments reportedly suggesting a wiretap of President Trump and floating invoking the 25th Amendment.
 And the pair’s relationship was even worse than previously reported, as the Washington Post reported Wednesday that Robert Mueller was dragged into the high-stakes standoff as both Rosenstein and McCabe said the other should recuse himself from the Russia probe that was kicking into high gear under the newly appointed special counsel.

 The recusal-off, which ended in neither actually stepping aside, showed the level of distrust between the high-ranking officials at a time when Trump had just fired FBI director James Comey, touting a critical letter written by Rosenstein as the impetus for the move.
 That angered many at the FBI, which falls under the jurisdiction of the Department of Justice.
 McCabe thought the letter was enough for Rosenstein to step aside.
 Rosenstein, on the other hand, questioned McCabe’s decision to investigate possible obstruction of justice in the wake of Comey’s firing, a move Rosenstein believed could be framed as retribution by the bureau.